From Human-Nudged to Autonomous: Background Agents for KTLO Tasks

 With baseline autonomous handling established, optimize for efficiency:

-• Refine agent prompts and configurations based on observed behavior
+• Refine agent prompts, custom agents, and SKILL.md or AGENTS.md files based on observed behavior

 • Expand trust levels where track record justifies